IBM/generate-insights-from-multiple-data-sources/README.md

 * In your project, click `Add to project` and then select `Connection` tab.

-* It will redirect you to `new connection` page.
+* It will redirect you to `New connection` page.
 Here choose `Db2 Warehouse`.

 * Fill in your `username, password, hostname and Database`.
-Leave `use a secure gateway` unchecked.
+Leave `Use a secure gateway` unchecked.

 * `NOTE: You can get username, password, hostname and Database credentials by creating/clicking New Credentials from your Db2 Warehouse service instance on cloud`.